asiaopenstack/icehouse/grizzly/readme.md

 Reboot the rig after saving the file.

+#### Privacy and Tracking Notice
+A few of these scripts contain tracking pings and are used to analyze the install process flow.
+The IP address of the machine(s) you are installing will be reported to [https://www.stackmonkey.com/](https://www.stackmonkey.com).
+No other personal information is transmitted by the tracking pings.
+You may examine the Open Source code for handling the ping requests [here](https://github.com/StackMonkey/xovio-pool/blob/master/web/handlers/apihandlers.py).

+If you would like to disable the tracking pings in these scripts, you may run the following script to disable the tracking pings:

+    ./openstack_disable_tracking.sh

+***Note: These scripts are provided free of charge and serve to assist users in setting up OpenStack to participate in a highly distributed cloud.
+The intent is to bring trust and transparency to the Internet's infrastructure.
+The compute rigs you are installing already call into several other services, including Ubuntu's hosted repos and various OpenStack cloud image hosting servers.
+The impact of these tracking scripts to your privacy is minimal, at the worst.
+Your participation in tracking your install is appreciated.***

+***Another Note: Please also be aware that the openstack_setup.sh script below sends your configuration file to a pastebin knockoff hosted on stackgeek.com and keeps it until you delete it (instructions below).
+If you don't want this functionality, please edit the openstack_setup.sh script to your liking.***

 #### Test and Update
 After editing the network, you'll need to test your rig for virtualization support: